ravnde02/Batch_File_Renamer/README.md

 Create a folder containing all the files you would like to chnage the name of, the Python file, and a file called IDs.csv

 Step 2:
-Enter all the new file names into IDs.csv in the first column
+Enter all the new file names into IDs.csv in the first column (Note: file names are sorted alphabetically so the additions should be added to the .csv file in the same order as the sorted file list)

 Step 3:
 Change the file extension and date within renamer.py